 Discover a beautiful faith in the Catholic Church

-R.C.I.A., or Rite of Christian Initiation of Adults, is the process by which interested adults undertake a journey of conversion leading to initiation into the Catholic Church at Easter.
-The RCIA is not a "sign-up" for becoming a Catholic.
-It is a time of no obligation spiritual formation during which we look at the meaning of life, the answers to eternal questions, and the truths, teachings, and practices of the Catholic Church.
-Our gatherings are open to all people and as different people pursue the possibility of becoming Catholic through the RCIA process, they fall into various categories as follows:
+OCIA, or Rite of Christian Initiation of Adults, is the process by which interested adults undertake a journey of conversion leading to initiation into the Catholic Church at Easter.
+The OCIA is not a “sign-up” for becoming a Catholic.
+It is a time of no-obligation spiritual formation during which we look at the meaning of life, the answers to eternal questions, and the truths, teachings, and practices of the Catholic Church.
+Our gatherings are open to all people, and as different people pursue the possibility of becoming Catholic through the OCIA process, they fall into various categories as follows:

-Anyone who is in RCIA simply to check out the possibility and learn more, but is very much uncertain about making any decision.
+Inquirer Anyone in OCIA to check out the possibility and learn more but very much uncertain about making any decision.

-An un-baptized person who has made a decision to possibly enter the Catholic Church.
+Catechumen An un-baptized person who has decided to possibly enter the Catholic Church.

-A baptized Christian who has made a decision to possibly enter the Catholic Church.
+Candidate A baptized Christian who has decided to possibly enter the Catholic Church.
 A candidate can also be a baptized Catholic who has never received First Communion or any religious instruction.

 Who can apply?

-Any adult, 18 years and older, who is unbaptized or a baptized Christian of another faith, may participate in the RCIA process.
+Any adult, 18 years or older, who is unbaptized or a baptized Christian of another faith may participate in the OCIA process.

 What is the process?

-1. The process begins with several weeks of inquiry and instruction, during which interested individuals can learn the core beliefs of the Catholic Church, sacraments and rituals, and basic church history.
-This is a time when inquirers ask a lot of questions of the RCIA team members and class speakers.
+- The process begins with several weeks of inquiry and instruction, during which interested individuals learn the core beliefs of the Catholic Church, sacraments and rituals, and basic church history.
+During this time, inquirers ask many questions of the OCIA team members and class speakers.
 After this initial period, participants are asked to affirm their decision to continue the conversion process.

-2. Next is an extended period of weekly classes and other activities designed to involve participants in the church community.
-This period allows participants the opportunity to examine their commitment to the process through regular attendance at classes and an encouraged participation in community service events and involvement in other parish activities.
+- Next is an extended period of weekly classes and other activities designed to involve participants in the church community.
+This period allows participants to examine their commitment to the process through regular attendance in classes and participation in community service events and involvement in other parish activities.

-We encourage your interest in marrying in the church, but discourage entry into the RCIA process for the sole purpose of marriage in the Church.
-Since initiation into the faith is a long-term commitment, we suggest you proceed with the marriage then enter the RCIA process after careful thought and prayer.
+We encourage your interest in marrying in the church but discourage entry into the OCIA process for the sole purpose of marriage.
+Since initiation into the faith is a long-term commitment, we suggest you proceed with the marriage, then enter the OCIA process after careful thought and prayer.

 What if I’m married civilly, divorced, or divorced and remarried?

-If you are divorced but not remarried, you are free to begin the RCIA process.
+If you are divorced but not remarried, you are free to begin the OCIA process.
 An annulment may be required if you later choose to marry in the Catholic Church.

 What documents are required for becoming Catholic?